Nothing says tropical fun like a boozy bevvy, and these Cuban cocktails are some of the best around.

 Just one sip will whisk you away to the Caribbean.

 Cuba is a haven for classics like mojitos, daiquiris, and piña coladas.
 And from the Cubre Libre to the El Presidente, you’ll want to try them all.

 Bright and refreshing, these Cuban cocktails are insanely thirst-quenching.
 So they’re just what you need for the summer.

 Serve them with your favorite authentic Cuban sandwich, and you’ll never go back to boring wine again.

 1. Cuba Libre

 Legend has it, the Cuba Libre was invented by a U.S. Army Captain during the Spanish-American War.

-At a bar in Havana, he mixed rum with Coke and lime, then declared, “free Cuba!”
+At a bar in Havana Cuba, he mixed rum with Coke and lime, then declared, “free Cuba!”
 Thus, Cuba’s national drink was born.

-Although it’s super simple, it’s hard to beat when you have the right kind of rum – that means top-quality Cuban rum!
+And although it’s super simple, it’s hard to beat when you have the right kind of rum – that means top-quality Cuban rum!

-Quench your thirst the Cuban way with a classic mojito.
+Quench your thirst the traditional Cuban way with an iconic mojito.
 It’s perfect for a sweltering day or an afternoon pick-me-up on a lazy Saturday.